-The associate dean for the program will review the student's confidential file and the recommendation(s) of the ASAC Subcommittee.
-The associate dean for the program can meet with the student prior to making a decision.
-The associate dean for the program takes whatever decision they deem appropriate and informs the student in writing.
+The senior associate dean for academic affairs and the associate dean for the program will review the student's confidential file and the recommendation(s) of the ASAC Subcommittee.
+The senior associate dean for academic affairs may meet with the student prior to making a decision.
+The senior associate dean for academic affairs takes whatever decision they deem appropriate and informs the student in writing.

-The student shall have seven calendar days in which to appeal the decision of the associate dean for the program.
+The student shall have seven calendar days in which to appeal the decision of the senior associate dean for academic affairs.
 Such appeal shall be in writing sent to the GW Nursing dean.
-A student can only appeal on the following grounds: (i) a material deviation of the procedures set forth above which affected the outcome of the process; (ii) outcome was clearly disproportionate and/or inappropriate to the conduct for which student was found responsible; (iii) new and relevant information that was not reasonably available at the time of the proceeding that would materially affect outcome; and (iv) evidence of actual bias or conflict of interest by any of the decision makers that affected the outcome.
-Failure to appeal the decision shall be deemed a waiver of any and all rights to challenge the vice dean decision.
+A student may only appeal on the following grounds: (i) a material deviation of the procedures set forth above which affected the outcome of the process; (ii) outcome was clearly disproportionate and/or inappropriate to the conduct for which student was found responsible; (iii) new and relevant information that was not reasonably available at the time of the proceeding that would materially affect outcome; and (iv) evidence of actual bias or conflict of interest by any of the decision makers that affected the outcome.
+Failure to appeal the decision shall be deemed a waiver of any and all rights to challenge the senior associate dean for academic affairs decision.